 Other Topics of Interest

 Russia counterattacked on Wednesday with a barrage of missile and drone attacks on Ukrainian energy facilities.
-Ukrainian Armed Forces (AFU) said Russia launched 43 cruise and ballistic missiles and 74 attack drones, targeting mainly sites mainly in western Ukraine.
+Ukrainian Armed Forces (AFU) said Russia launched 43 cruise and ballistic missiles and 74 attack drones, targeting sites mainly in western Ukraine.

 Oleksandra Komuna, an elderly resident of the western Ukrainian village of Sknyliv, was at home during the attack when lamps and plaster began falling, she told AFP.